ElizabethCDWolfe/OOP/MySolution/README.md

 -A Ticket class

-To use, run in /OOP/MySolution/skiing/src/
+To use, run in /OOP/MySolution/skiing/Skiing.Core/

 dotnet run

-To test, run in /OOP/MySolution/skiing/tests/
+To test, run in /OOP/MySolution/skiing/Skiing.Tests/

 dotnet test

---Unit Tests are currently under construction for this project--